 the alleged motive of the behaviour, including any element of provocation.

-[Insert role] may implement all, or some of the following responses to bullying behaviours:
+Teacher/principal may implement all, or some of the following responses to bullying behaviours:

-Offer counselling support to the victim student or students, including referral to [insert i.e. the Student Wellbeing Team or external provider].
+Offer counselling support to the victim student or students, including referral to the Student Wellbeing Team or external provider.

-Offer counselling support to the perpetrator student or students, including referral to or external[insert i.e. the Student Wellbeing Team, SSS, external provider].
+Offer counselling support to the perpetrator student or students, including referral to the Student Wellbeing Team or external provider.

-Offer counselling support to affected students, including witnesses and/or friends of the victim student, including referral to or external [insert i.e. the Student Wellbeing Team, SSS, external provider].
+Offer counselling support to affected students, including witnesses and/or friends of the victim student, including referral to the Student Wellbeing Team or external provider.

 Facilitate a restorative practice meeting with all or some of the students involved.
 The objective of restorative practice is to repair relationships that have been damaged by bringing about a sense of remorse and restorative action on the part of the person who has bullied someone and forgiveness by the person who has been bullied.

 Facilitate a mediation between some or all of the students involved to help to encourage students to take responsibility for their behaviour and explore underlying reasons for conflict or grievance.
 Mediation is only suitable if all students are involved voluntarily and demonstrate a willingness to engage in the mediation process.